 With cutthroat competition, it is important to have not only the latest skills but also the most up to date and polished resume.
-It a trend to keep things classy and minimalistic, so here are some resume tips to get hired and stay trendy!
+It is a trend to keep things classy and minimalistic, so here are some resume tips to get hired and stay trendy!
 These tips will also help you to avoid resume mistakes.

 1. SKIP THE OBJECTIVE! :